Opinion | The right-wing media has a new fake Hillary Clinton scandal

 But last week, Director of National Intelligence John Ratcliffe declassified this Russian report, so vital was it that it be made public right away.
 Why?
 You’ll recall that Ratcliffe’s nomination to the position overseeing all of America’s intelligence agencies was controversial because the former congressman was a notorious partisan hack with almost no intelligence experience.
 Now he’s turning his own office — like pretty much every arm of the federal government — into a subsidiary of the Trump campaign.

-They now want us to believe that the Russia scandal — all the contacts between Trump officials and Russians, the hacking of Democratic emails, the coordination with Wikileaks, all of it — was invented by Clinton.
+They now want us to believe that the Russia scandal — all the contacts between Trump officials and Russians, the hacking of Democratic emails, the coordination with WikiLeaks, all of it — was invented by Clinton.

 The president himself has been tweeting madly about this topic: